-A duct booster fan does exactly as the name implies -- it gives your HVAC system a boost, increasing airflow to certain rooms.
+A duct booster fan does exactly as the name implies -- it gives your HVAC system a boost.
+Duct booster fans may increase airflow in ductwork to certain rooms.
 You might consider using a duct booster fan for that one room that remains stubbornly hot or cold.

 In most cases, however, it would be better to address the underlying cause of poor airflow.
 Your HVAC system is designed to distribute air evenly throughout your home.
 If you have one or two rooms that are hotter or colder than the rest of the house, you likely have a problem a booster fan won’t adequately address.